Canada and the United States: A Union That Already Exists in Everything But Name

 Critics argue that joining the U.S. would erase Canadian identity, but this doesn’t hold up to scrutiny.
 Just as Texas maintains a distinct culture within the U.S., Canada would continue to celebrate its unique heritage.
 In fact, Quebec could receive even stronger language protections under U.S. constitutional law than it does under the Canadian system.

-Meanwhile, Canadian students would gain unrestricted access to American universities, benefiting from $130 billion in U.S. research funding, while eliminating costly “international student” tuition fees.
+Meanwhile, Canadian students would gain unrestricted access to American universities, benefiting from expanded research opportunities while eliminating costly “international student” tuition fees.
 The education system would become more accessible, competitive, and globally influential.

 A Logical, Inevitable Next Step